EricTheToon/Fortlatro/README.md

 # Fortlatro
-a terrible fortnite themed balatro mod featuring as of right now
+a terrible Fortnite themed Balatro mod featuring as of right now
 # 13 Jokers
 # 2 Decks